-This phase includes the delineation of preliminary plan design alternatives & concepts for client review and feedback, and this is conducted, in a series of iterative steps & progress review meetings.
-An example of how this may play out: we may produce two, or three design alternatives & concepts for the project, to which the client may choose one concept and reject the other alternatives, or they may like specific pieces of all three, that we then combine / synthesize into one plan.
+This phase includes the delineation of preliminary plan design alternatives & concepts for client review and feedback, and this is conducted in a series of iterative steps & progress review meetings.
+An example of how this may play out: we may produce two, or three plan design concepts for the project, to which the client may choose one concept and reject the other alternatives, or they may like specific pieces of all three, that we then combine / synthesize into one plan.
 After receiving client feedback, we use this information to produce a refined composite plan design.

 Design Development / Design Refinements:

 This is the step where we take the final “refined composite design” mentioned above and produce a more precise measured layout, design detailing & product/material selection for client review and feedback in a series of iterative steps and progress review meetings.
 The final design developed within this phase is then used to produce Construction/Permit Documents mentioned below.
 Sometimes we will condense the “Concept Design” and “Design Development” phases into one phase if the project is small enough and it’s apparent that the design work involved can be more rapidly fast-tracked (we should also note that sometimes the bidding out to contractors and building / installation of a project may only require the design work be taken to the end of a concept phase, or end of a design development phase if it's apparent that what needs to be built doesn't require permit application and / or more intensive construction documents beyond what is outlined and drawn within the concept and design development phases).